CherSmith39/MSADS-Portfolio/README.md

-# MSADS-Portfolio
+# DESCRIPTION
-Final portfolio for the MS in Applied Data Science program, showcasing projects in data collection, analysis, visualization, and ethical modeling.
-Demonstrated applied skills in Python/R and strategic insight generation, aligned with program learning outcomes.
+This repository contains my final portfolio for the MS in Applied Data Science program.
+It showcases a synthesis of my learning and applied skills across the data science lifecycle, including data collection, analysis, strategy development, implementation planning, and ethical evaluation.
+Projects highlight the use of tools and languages such as Python, R, and data visualization platforms to generate actionable insights across various domains.
+The portfolio includes a reflective paper linking course deliverables to program learning outcomes, demonstrating my readiness for professional practice in the field.